lzlabs/pg_dumpbinary/README.md

 variable.
 Data are compressed using gzip.

-Perl module DBD::Pg can be installed using `sudo apt install libdbd-pg-perl` or `sudo yum install perl-DBI libdbi-dbd-pgsql`.
+Perl module DBD::Pg can be installed using `sudo apt install libdbd-pg-perl` or `sudo yum install perl-DBI perl-DBD-Pg`.
 You can also install it from sources downloaded from [CPAN](https://metacpan.org/pod/DBD::Pg).

 To install pg_dumpbinary: